 MID-TOWN HOUSE STORIES - The Cozy Craftsman at 811 Lyon Street NE

-copyright Pam VanderPloeg 2024.
+Copyright Pam VanderPloeg 2024.

 This house, designed by an engineer, has been the home of designers of brass, metal, and flowers, an artist/illustrator, and a maker of fine craft beer.
 Three special features are its classic California bungalow style, welcoming porch, and surprising spaciousness.
+Eltjo and Elizabeth (Lizzie) Huttenga designed the home in 1916.
+They were ages 41 and 42, respectively.
+They created the house with floor-to-ceiling windows and decorative leaded glass, which you could apparently order from popular house catalogs; hardwood floors; a staircase with a windowed landing; and a living room fireplace flanked by bookshelves.

 Around 1920 Eltjo became Chief Engineer at the Wolverine Brass Works, one of the city’s leading industries.
 The company was located in today’s Brass Works Building at 620 Monroe (then known as Canal Street).
 Founded by a master plumber, Louis A. Cornelius, the Wolverine Brass Works produced high-quality brass fittings made mostly by hand.
 It is not so unusual, then, that 811 Lyon NE has unusually nice brass hinges on the tall wooden doors original to the house.

-Eltjo died in 1923, at just 46 years old and was buried at Fairplains Cemetery.
+Eltjo died in 1923, at just 46 years old, and was buried at Fairplains Cemetery.
 Elizabeth kept the house until nearly 1940 by renting rooms, a common practice for widows who needed to earn an income.
-Elizabeth advertised rooms with board for a “business girl who wants a real home” (from the advertisment).
+Elizabeth advertised rooms with board for a “business girl who wants a real home” (from the advertisement).
 Public school teacher Roma Baker and Steam Railroad stenographer Constance Kaad boarded at 811 Lyon.
 Elizabeth also served as an officer of the Central Church of Christ.
-By 1940, she had moved to a little bungalow at 1431 Pine Street and the house was vacant.
+By 1940, she had moved to a little bungalow at 1431 Pine Street, and the house was vacant.
 She died in 1964 and was buried next to Eltjo at Fairplains Cemetery.

-By 1981, the children of John P. Cacamo were running about the house, including six-year old Danny Caccamo of St Alphonsus School who was a winner in the GR Press contest “to take a simple shape and use it as the basis of a drawing.”
+By 1981, the children of John P. Cacamo were running about the house, including six-year-old Danny Caccamo of St Alphonsus School, who was a winner in the GR Press contest “to take a simple shape and use it as the basis of a drawing.”

 SAMPLE SOURCES: Ancestry.com; Grand Rapids City Directories.
 “Classifieds,” GR Press, 9/19/1947.
 “Says Bible Reading Brings More Value than the Sermon,” GR Press 12/20/1934.
 “Kid Winner News,” GR Press 11/7/1981.
 “Local Group Organizes Metal Craftsmen Union,” GR Press 8/11/1941.
 Wolverine Brass website and so many more sources.